G.I.R.L.S. ROCK SACRAMENTO

 Can a boy participate?

 G.I.R.L.S.
-Rock Sacramento welcomes those who identify as girls, trans, non-binary, or gender-expansive.
+Rock Sacramento welcomes those who identify as female, girls, trans, non-binary, or gender-expansive.

 What is your refund policy?